Derivative Operators

 )::Derivative

 Constructs and returns a Derivative with a differential operator that depends on parameter_ref and operates on argument_ref.
+The order of the derivative is dictated by order.
 Variable info can also be provided to associate this derivative with bounds and a starting value function like that of infinite variables.
 Errors when argument_ref is not an infinite/semi-infinite variable or derivative that depends on parameter_ref.

 julia> info = VariableInfo(false, 0, false, 0, false, 0, false, 0, false, false);